elementary/website/docs/code/getting-started.md

     ```

     This command tells Meson to get ready to build our app using the prefix "/usr" and that we want to build our app in a clean directory called "build".
 The `meson` command defaults to installing our app locally, but we want to install our app for all users on the computer.

+2. The content of the "build" directory is specific to your computer and you shouldn't redistribute it by adding it to your `git` repository.
+You can let `git` know that it should ignore this directory by creating a file called ".gitignore" in the project directory with the following content:

+    ```bash
+    build/
+    ```

-2. Change into the build directory and use `ninja` to build.
+3. Change into the build directory and use `ninja` to build.
 Then, if the build is successful, install with `sudo ninja install`:

     ```bash
     cd build